David-Durst/embeddedHaskellAetherling/theory/Basic.md

 # Sequence Language
 Programmers use Aetherling by writing code in the sequence language.
-The sequence language is a combinator language for data flow programs with standard functional programming operators.
+The sequence language uses standard functional programming operators to express data flow programs.
 Programs in the language are **unscheduled**: it is unspecified whether operations are parallel or sequential.
 There is no clear interpretation of unscheduled programs as hardware accelerators.